60 Secrets Nurses Don't Want You to Know

 They Have the "Cleanest Belly Buttons"

-"You'd be surprised how dirty some patients' belly buttons could be," E.M., an operating nurse with over eight years of NYC hospital experience, tells The Remedy.
+"You'd be surprised how dirty some patients' belly buttons could be," E.M., an operating nurse with over eight years of NYC hospital experience, tells Eat This, Not That!
+Health.
 "We must clean this area before the laparoscopy procedure, and it's often shocking.
 We often tell each other that operating nurses have the cleanest belly buttons, knowing what we can find in there."

 They Make Mistakes